|

 Necessary Features:

 • An auto-shutoff in case of low oil or overload is essential.
-It makes maintenance so much easy.
+It makes maintenance so much easier.

 • I also prioritize propane generators with fuel gauges and LED data centers to monitor voltage, power output, and other necessary readings to keep everything in check and balance.